d3vilh/raspberry-gateway/README.md

 ## OpenVPN

-Im still porting **OpenVPN WEB UI** for Raspberry Pi as part of [this project](https://github.com/d3vilh/raspberry-gateway).
-Work is still in progress, but you alreday have container with GoLang Web UI available, which can be accessed by its own address (e.g. http://localhost:8080) and default preconfigured password `AbabaGalamaga1997` (shhh. its a secret).
-You can already see some statistics, OpenVPN logfile in realtime and generate new Client certificates by one click.
+**OpenVPN WEB UI** can be accessed on own port(e.g. http://localhost:8080) and default preconfigured password is `Antosha` (shhh. its a secret).

-However standard **OpenVPN server** are already accessisble for use with full functionality.
+However you still can manage everything as usual, via CLI.

-The volume container will be inicialized by using the official `openvpn_openvpn` image with included the scripts to automatically generate following on the first run:
+The volume container will be inicialized by using the official OpenVPN `openvpn_openvpn` image with included scripts to automatically generate everything you need  on the first run:
  - Diffie-Hellman parameters
  - an EasyRSA CA key and certificate
  - a new private key